DandinPower/113-1-Artificial-Intelligence-Midterm/doc/report.md

 2. **Kernel Level Optimization:** Compared to the eager execution model, Triton can optimize at the kernel operation level, enabling more detailed optimizations.
 3. **Python-native:** There's no need to maintain different types of code files, like C++ and Python.
 4. **Clean dependency:** Triton is a standalone library that can be easily integrated into existing codebases.
-5. **Real Production Ready Usecase:** There are already several successful kernel operation-level projects done using Triton, such as FlashAttention and Unsloth [flashattention, unsloth].
+5. **Real Production Ready Usecase:** There are already several successful kernel operation-level projects done using Triton, such as FlashAttention and Unsloth [28,29].

 # Method